Pret-a-LLOD/ontology-lexicalization/README.md

 ontology-lexicalization
 ================================
-The system extracts property lexicalization patterns from a set of annotated (i.e. DBpedia/Wikidata annotated) Corpora and develops a Lemon Lexicon.
+The system extracts property lexicalization patterns from a set of annotated (i.e. DBpedia/Wikidata annotated) Corpora and to To extract RDF graph patterns corresponding to an ngram and develops a Lemon Lexicon.
 The program is developed using perl and java.

 Installation
 ------------